-As a rule of thumb, it’s best to follow the instructions found on the back of your shampoo and conditioner.
-If it says to shampoo first, the product was specifically formulated to give the best results that way!
-Instead of repurposing your current products, you can always seek out formulas that are intended for reverse hair washing.
+As a rule of thumb, it’s best to follow the instructions found on the back of your shampoo and conditioner bottles.
+If it says to shampoo first, the product was specifically formulated to give the best results that way.
+If you’re looking to use the reverse washing method, it’s best to seek out formulas that are intended for this process.

 If you think that reverse washing sounds a lot like co-washing, you’re not wrong.
 Co-washing is the process of washing your hair with conditioner or a specially formulated cleansing conditioner.
 This hair washing method can be beneficial for people with extremely dry hair and scalps, as traditional shampoo can contribute to dryness.

 The difference between co-washing and reverse washing is that co-washing cleanses the hair with one product that covers both steps — reverse washing is still a two-step process that simply reverses the traditional order of shampoo and conditioner.
 Both methods can be great for people who find shampoo to be too stripping.

 If you have dry or dehydrated hair but you prefer to stick with the traditional order of shampoo and conditioner, try using a hydrating cleansing system like the L’Oréal Paris Elvive Hyaluron + Plump Hydrating Shampoo and L’Oréal Paris Elvive Hyaluron + Plump Hydrating Conditioner.
 This duo is formulated with hyaluronic acid to instantly hydrate and replump hair, giving it a boost of moisture without weighing it down.